mrlucmorin/LayerScale/README.md

 ### Principle of operation
 EPLAN layer schemes can be exported to an *.elc file, which is in reality an XML file.
 As such, we can apply an XSL Transform to that file, and one possibility is to apply a math operation on a specific XML attribute.

 For layer scheme files, each layer node has an attribute named *A961*.
-The provided XSL file applies a multiplicand to this attribute for each layer node.
+The provided XSL file applies a multiplier to the value of this attribute for each layer node.

 The multiplicand can therefore scale UP (>1), or scale DOWN (<1).